addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-Again, that configuration tells RequireJS to return the global `Backbone` property that Backbone exports, but also this time you'll notice that Backbone's dependencies are defined.
+Again, that configuration tells RequireJS to return the global `Backbone` variable that Backbone exports, but this time you'll notice that Backbone's dependencies are defined.
 This means whenever this:

 ```javascript
 require( 'lib/backbone', function( Backbone ) {...} );